TeamMsgExtractor/msg-extractor/README.rst

-Should you encounter an error that has not already been reported, please do the following when reporting it: \* Make sure you are using the latest version of extract_msg. \* State your Python version. \* Include the code, if any, that you used. \* Include a copy of the traceback.
+Should you encounter an error that has not already been reported, please do the following when reporting it: \* Make sure you are using the latest version of extract_msg (check the version on PyPi). \* State your Python version. \* Include the code, if any, that you used. \* Include a copy of the traceback.

 Installation
 ------------